isshu-17/pull-request/README.md

 # pull-request
-Repository for practice pull request
+\n\n This repository is for practicing the GitHub pull request workflow